Skip to content

 Anyone with a rescue dog will tell you that the moment where you lock eyes with that special four-legged friend and realise they are ‘the one’ is pretty magical.
 At Tug-E-Nuff Dog Gear, we know the feeling well.

 There are thousands of dogs looking for homes up and down the country.
-Figures from the Pet Food Manufacturers’ Association (PFMA) show that in 2022, over 3.4 million pets were given up for rehoming and 60% of those were dogs.
+Research states that in 2024, approx 2.5 million pets were given up for rehoming and around 100,000 of those were dogs.

 Rehoming a rescue is one of the most rewarding things you can do.
 But is adopting a rescue dog the right choice for you?